 Native Minnesotan Chris has been a big part of Rick's tours through France since 1998.
 She's worked both behind the scenes in the tour operations department and as a lead guide for our Best of Paris, Heart of France, and Eastern France tours.
-When she's not leading tours, Chris — an enthusiastic yogi — offers virtual yoga classes and virtual pilgrimages through Europe (learn more about Chris's virtual offerings on our Guides' Marketplace).
+When she's not leading tours, Chris — an enthusiastic yogi — offers virtual yoga classes and virtual pilgrimages through Europe.

 What surprises you most when our tour members travel with you through France?